School-Based SLPs: Language Disorders vs. Language Differencesfor English Language Learners (Grades K-12)

 Ten Key Benefits of Attending

-- Refine Your Definition of a Language Difference Versus a Language Disorder
+- Determine a Language Difference vs. a Language Disorder in English Learners (ELs)

 Outstanding Strategies You Can Use Immediately

-- Language building activities to increase Cognitive Academic Language Proficiency (CALP)
+- Visual supports for Cognitive Academic Language Proficiency

 A Message From Your Seminar Leader